 The only new piece of jewellery I didn’t buy was a bracelet, mostly because, like earrings, I also forget to wear them so forget to think about getting one!
 But luckily, my parents thought ahead for me and managed to find a gorgeous dainty pearl bracelet – good thing my mum knew what my dress looked like!

 I also, of course, wore my engagement ring, swapped to my right hand until after the ceremony, and my new wedding ring, bought again on Etsy – I like to support small businesses!
 We had our rings custom made by Diorrah Wedding Rings.
-We just went for plain and simple gold bands for these.
+We just went for plain and simple gold band wedding rings for these.

 The final piece was another ring – one of my “old” and “borrowed” items, from Ben’s grandma who passed away when he was a teenager.
 Ben’s sister suggested that I borrow it and brought it along for me.
 I really loved having this to wear on the day as a reminder of her as Ben talks about her a lot and she was the only grandparent we no longer have with us.